Search engine algorithms have become increasingly sophisticated and can now recognize images and present them alongside text results.

 To add the ALT field in Gutenberg Editor, navigate to your post-editing screen, click on the image, and the ALT TEXT field will appear in the Block section on the right-hand side, as shown below.

-Click on the Publish/Update button to save your changes.
+Click on the Publish/Save button to save your changes.

 To add ALT Text in the Classic Editor, navigate to your post-editing screen, click the image, and click on the Pen Icon to edit the image, as shown below.